UAL is a member of the Arts and Humanities Research Council (AHRC) TECHNE Doctoral Training Partnership.

 TECHNE welcomes both interdisciplinary research proposals and those focused within traditional discipline areas, and around 50 new awards, covering tuition fees and maintenance (depending on eligibility), are made each year across the consortium for a range of arts and humanities disciplines.

-Initial Applications to TECHNE from new and deferred students must be submitted to UAL by Monday 5 January 2017 (TECHNE Applications submitted to UAL after this date will not be considered)
+Initial applications to TECHNE from new and deferred students must be submitted to the UAL Research Student Team at email@example.com by 9am Monday 8 January 2018.
+(TECHNE applications submitted to UAL after this date will not be considered).

-Home and EU students in their first year of full time study or their first three years of part time study may be eligible to apply for AHRC funding.
+Home and EU students in their first year of full time study or their first 3 years of part time study may be eligible to apply for AHRC funding.

 More about TECHNE

 Students will require both a thorough grounding in disciplinary specificity and an interdisciplinary skillset for an intellectual landscape in which scholarship, history, theory and practice are becoming increasingly and complexly intertwined.

 Conventional distinctions between traditional scholarship and practice-based research as well as disciplinary boundaries are all increasingly at odds with the needs of researchers to foster multiple capabilities as they prepare for a diverse range of professional outcomes and career portfolios, both within and beyond the academia.

 In this sense we recognise that techne is inseparable from the episteme, phronesis and poeisis, while training will successfully negotiate the new realities of the knowledge economy and require a patient and full apprenticeship in the craft of research.